zeynepkurtulus/Wayfare-Backend/API_DOCUMENTATION.md

 It allows users to:
 - Retrieve all feedback for a specific route
-- View user experiences and recommendations
+- View user experiences and recommendations with usernames
 - Access route quality information

 **Response:**